Mark Bowden

-Bowden is also known for Killing Pablo: The Hunt for the World's Greatest Outlaw (2001) about the efforts to take down Pablo Escobar, a Colombian drug lord.
+Bowden is also known for the books Killing Pablo: The Hunt for the World's Greatest Outlaw (2001), about the efforts to take down Colombian drug lord Pablo Escobar, and Hue 1968, an account of the Battle of Huế.

 Early life

-Born in 1951 in St. Louis, Missouri; Bowden is a 1973 graduate of Loyola University Maryland.
+Bowden was born in St. Louis, Missouri, in 1951.
+He graduated from Loyola University Maryland in 1973 with a B.A in English literature.
 While he was at college, he was inspired to embark on a career in journalism by reading Tom Wolfe's book The Electric Kool-Aid Acid Test.

-He currently lives in Kennett Square, Pennsylvania, the Mushroom Capital of the World.

 Career

 From 1979 to 2003, Bowden was a staff writer for The Philadelphia Inquirer.
 In that role he researched and wrote Black Hawk Down and Killing Pablo, both of which appeared as lengthy serials in the newspaper before being published as books.
 He published two books prior to these, Doctor Dealer and Bringing the Heat, both of which were based on reporting he originally did for the newspaper.
-He has since published nine other books.
-Bowden wrote the 1997 Playboy interview of Donald Trump.
+He has since published twelve other books.
+Bowden wrote the 1997 Playboy profile of Donald Trump.